blindnet-io/product-management/refs/high-level-architecture/readme.md

 ### Capture Component

-The Capture Component is the key entry point responsible for putting in motion [Data Captures](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md#the-main-concept---data-capture) in a way that reinforces privacy by ensuring confidentiality and control.
+The Capture Component is the entry point of the product.
+It is responsible for putting in motion [Data Captures](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md#the-main-concept---data-capture) in a way that reinforces privacy by ensuring confidentiality and control.
 It may be responsible for encrypting the data, obtaining [Consent](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md#data-capture--consent), and generating Data Capture metadata.

 ### Encryption and Access Management Engine